emqx/emqx-i18n/README.md

 This is because older version EMQX may need to download the `.hocon` file.

+## Branches

+- main: EMQX before 5.3.2 downaloads from this branch
+- v53: EMQX since 5.3.2 (before 5.4) downloads from this branch

 ## Workflow

 The primary language is English, which originates from [emqx.git](https://github.com/emqx/emqx).